mannmohhh/Elevate-labs-internship/task8/README.md

 ## Overview

 This project documents my hands-on experience with ProtonVPN as part of a cybersecurity internship.
-The goal was to understand VPN setup, privacy features, practical effects on browsing, and to audit browser extensions for security.
+The goal was to understand VPN setup, privacy features, practical effects on browsing for security.

 ---